Conservation laws of partial differential equations: Symmetry, adjoint symmetry and nonlinear self-adjointness: Main results

-Theorem \ref{th-2} provides a new way to search for differential substitutions of nonlinear self-adjointness, which is identical to find the adjoint symmetries of PDEs.
-Furthermore, given a differential substitution of nonlinear self-adjointness, formula (\ref{formula}) can generate a conservation law with the symmetry of system (\ref{perturb}), thus together with Theorem \ref{con-law} and Theorem \ref{th-2}, we obtain the following result. \begin{theorem} If system (\ref{perturb}) is nonlinearly self-adjoint with differential substitution, then each symmetry corresponds to a conservation law via formula (\ref{formula}). \end{theorem}
+Theorem \ref{th-2} provides an effective way to search for differential substitution of nonlinear self-adjointness, which is equivalent to find the adjoint symmetry of PDEs.
+Furthermore, for a given differential substitution of nonlinear self-adjointness, formula (\ref{formula}) can generate a conservation law with the symmetry of system (\ref{perturb}), thus together with Theorem \ref{con-law} and Theorem \ref{th-2}, we formulate the following algorithm for constructing conservation laws of PDEs.

-Theorem \ref{th-3} builds a direct connection between symmetries and conservation laws by means of formula (\ref{formula}).
-In particular, if system (\ref{perturb}) is strictly self-adjoint, then a symmetry is adjoint symmetry and thus is a differential substitutions of nonlinear self-adjointness.

-In summary, we formulate the above procedure as the following algorithm of constructing conservation laws of PDEs.